zhaofeng-shu33/info-detection-experiment/README.md

 To replicate the experiment, you should use `python3` and follow steps below:
 1. `pip3 install --user -r requirements.txt`
-1. run `python3 schema.py --action=tex`
+1. run `python3 schema.py`
 We use `sacred` library to organize our experiment.
-If proper environment variable is set, the result can be saved to mongo database.
+If proper environment variable is set, the result can be saved to mongo database for further reference.